Landscape of Cybersecurity

 Important Things to Know About the Changing Landscape of Cybersecurity

 Unfortunately, the flip side of that coin is the rise of cybersecurity threats that infect the very devices we’ve welcomed into our lives.
 As a small business owner, this is especially concerning since 43% of cyberattacks target small businesses.
-In order to stay prepared, it’s important to keep abreast of the changes in cybersecurity that directly affect you.
+To stay prepared, it’s important to keep abreast of the changes in cybersecurity that directly affect you.
 Here are some key trends that will impact everyone in 2019.

 Malware is evolving